mkumar73/beckernick.github.io/_posts/2016-09-17-convolutions.markdown

 excerpt: "Code Focused.
 Logistic Regression, Stochastic Gradient Descent, Natural Language Processing"
 ---

 Deep learning is all the rage right now.
-Convolutional neural networks are particularly hot, achieving state of the art performance on image recognition, text classification, and even drug discovery.
+Convolutional neural networks are particularly hot, achieving state of the art performance on image recognition, voice recognition, and text classification tasks.

 Since I didn't take any courses on deep learning in college, I figured I should start at the core of convolutional nets to really understand them.
 In a series of posts, I'll walk through convolutions, standard neural networks, and convolutional networks in Python/Tensorflow.

 So here we go.
 Time to dive into image transformation with convolutions.

 # What is Convolution?